gramineproject/gramine/Documentation/performance.rst

           172,308,653      branches

 How to read this output:

 #.
-You can see that one thread was created, with Linux-host (actual) ``TID =
-   87219``.
-This one thread belongs to one process, so they have the same ``TID = PID`` and the same statistics.
-If the test application would have e.g. two threads, then there would be two "SGX stats for thread" outputs, and their values would sum up to the values reported in the final "Total SGX stats for process".

-#.
 There are about 200 EENTERs and EEXITs.
 These are mostly due to OCALLs:
    recall that every OCALL requires one EEXIT to exit the enclave and one EENTER